What to do when someone dies

 Where is my loved one kept if they die in hospital?

-If your loved one is being collected by a funeral director, they will liaise with the hospital directly to ensure safe transport of the deceased into their own chapel of rest facilities.
-They will keep you fully informed each step of the way.
-You may need to sign an authorisation form.
-This form will enable the funeral director to take the deceased into their care from the hospital.
+When the funeral director collects your loved one, they coordinate directly with the hospital to ensure safe transport to their chapel of rest, keeping you informed throughout the process.
+You may need to sign an authorisation form, allowing the funeral director to take your loved one into their care

 What happens to my loved one’s possessions if they die in hospital?